-If you want to start taking insurance, you might have discovered becoming an in-network provider is no cakewalk.
-It can be difficult to navigate the waters of insurance company jargon when you’re just starting out.
-It’s okay.
+If you want to start taking insurance in your nutrition practice, you might have discovered becoming an in-network provider is a process.
+It can be difficult to navigate the waters of insurance company jargon when you’re just starting out, but that doesn’t mean you can’t do it independently.
 We’re here to walk you through the process from becoming credentialed by insurance companies to becoming an in-network provider step by step.

-The first thing you want to do is to make sure you meet all the qualifications that you’ll need to get credentialed.
+The first thing you want to do is to make sure you meet all the qualifications as a dietitian that you’ll need to get credentialed.
 There are a few steps to getting there, but don’t worry.
 Take it one step at a time.

 Step 1: Check in with your state’s policies.
 You may need to be a licensed practitioner if that is something required by your state.
 You can see by this list whether or not this will apply to you.